Three GPT releases in a row reintroduced authentication bugs we had already fixed. GLM 5.1 caught all three — and refused to merge the diffs.

 These aren't edge cases.
 They're basic mistakes that break applications immediately.
 Yet GPT 5.x presents them confidently, often with detailed explanations of why the outdated approach is "better" or "more compatible."

-Why This Matters: Unlike security vulnerabilities which might go unnoticed until exploited, JavaScript/TypeScript regressions break applications immediately.
+The difference from security bugs: Authentication regressions can sit dormant until someone exploits them.
+JavaScript/TypeScript regressions break the build the moment they ship.
 The code simply doesn't run.
-This creates immediate friction and lost development time, even when the issues are quickly spotted.
+That's immediate friction and lost development time, even when the issues are spotted in minutes rather than weeks.

 What Makes This Especially Dangerous